shrikecode/shrike.vim/README.md

 used.

-Sigma comes with sane (or maybe opinionated?) defaults and utilities to make your vimrc (or init.vim) as small and readable as possible.
+Sigma comes with sane (or maybe opinionated?) defaults and utilities to make your vimrc as small and readable as possible.

 Sigma comes with kyotonight.vim theme, which might easily be changed to any theme of your choice.
 There is also a plan of adding a possibility